sbt/sbt-native-packager/src/sphinx/formats/linux.rst

     A list of mappings aggregated by this LinuxPackageMapping

   ``fileData: LinuxFileMetaData``
     Permissions for all the defined mappings.
-Default to "root:root 755"
+Defaults to "root:root 755"

   ``zipped: Boolean``
-    Are the mappings zipped.
-Default to false
+    Are the mappings zipped?
+Defaults to false

 All mappings are stored in the task ``linuxPackageMappings`` which returns a ``Seq[LinuxPackageMapping]``.
 To display the contents open the sbt console and call